 AgriBio, Centre for AgriBioscience, has a total size of some 30,777sqm, including three stories, a basement and external buildings.
 AgriBio consists of a core laboratory and office building, and external facilities such as a large glasshouse and polyhouse complex.
-The facility will deliver a high degree of flexibility across the laboratory areas to enable adaptation to changing scientific focuses.
+The facility delivers a high degree of flexibility across the laboratory areas to enable adaptation to changing scientific focuses.

 The design is based on: